osquery/osquery/docs/wiki/installation/cli-flags.md

 There is a `syslog` virtual table that uses Events and a **rsyslog** configuration to capture results *from* syslog.
 Please see the [Syslog Consumption](../deployment/syslog.md) deployment page for more information.

+`--enable_syslog=false`

+Turn on the syslog ingestion event publisher.
+This is an 'explicit'-enable because it requires external configuration of **rsyslog**.

 `--syslog_pipe_path=/var/osquery/syslog_pipe`

 Path to the named pipe used for forwarding **rsyslog** events.

 `--syslog_rate_limit=100`

-Maximum number of logs to ingest per run (~100ms between runs).
+Maximum number of logs to ingest per run (~200ms between runs).
 Use this as a fail-safe to prevent osquery from becoming overloaded when syslog is spammed.

 ## Shell-only flags